 Advanced Leadership (Level 3):

-Hiring and training the women we work with to lead programs, organize in their neighborhoods, communities and peer networks, conduct participatory research, expand YWFC membership base, and participate in campaigns and advocacy.
+Hiring and training the women and TGNC people we work with to lead programs, organize in their neighborhoods, communities and peer networks, conduct participatory research, expand YWFC membership base, and participate in campaigns and advocacy.

 Leadership Pathways (Fellowship Program – Level 4)